-6 Ways To End A Bad Date Early When You Know It's Just Not Happening
+6 Ways To End A Bad Date And Get Out Of There

 I might be happily and smugly coupled now, but there was a time when I went on bad date after bad date.
 I got to the point where I became expert at making a swift and unexpected exit without ruffling any feathers or hurting any one, so much so that my walking away when it just wasn't happening became methodical.
 There were excuses and smiles and thank yous, but I always refrained from saying "we should do this again some time," which is essential to avoid at all costs when you leave a bad date early.

 I've been on dates with racists, completely un-talkative yet weirdly bitter New Yorkers, creeps, and dudes who would just not stop name-dropping.
 My dating advice is: Always go on a first date (at least with a stranger you don't know well) as "drinks".
 That way you can have two and leave without being awkwardly roped into a long dinner or other activity.
 Starting off casual is the best way to ensure you can leave easily when things go south, which in this day of online dating and Tinder, is likely to be a thing that happens to you at least once, if not frequently.